Frequently asked questions

-Students who have accepted Birmingham City University as their firm choice and hold an Unconditional Course Offer will receive a room offer from 8 February 2022.
+Students who have accepted Birmingham City University as their firm choice and hold an Unconditional Course Offer will receive a room offer from 7 February 2023.
 Students who have accepted Birmingham City University as firm choice and hold a Conditional Course Offer will receive a room offer from 17 August 2023 (subject to your course status becoming unconditional firm).

 You will receive an email from Accommodation Services informing you that you have been offered a room, please ensure you accept and make the relevant payment required before the offer deadline date (three days UK Students or five days for international students) which will be stated in the accommodation portal.
 Please follow the instructions in the email on how to accept your offer.

-Please Note: If you have been allocated a room at Beech Gardens, Bentley House, Jennens Court, Lakeside, Queens Hospital Close, Staniforth House, The Heights, or The Old Fire Station, your offer and contract is with one of our University Partner Providers.
+Please Note: If you have been allocated a room at Beech Gardens, Bentley House, Jennens Court, Lakeside, Queens Hospital Close, Staniforth House, The Heights, The Old Fire Station or Hamcam, your offer and contract is with one of our University Partner Providers.
 If you miss the offer deadline date your room offer will be withdrawn.
 If your offer is withdrawn and you still require accommodation you will be required to make a new application and your application will be placed accordingly in the queue to await allocation.